bitwarden/autopush-manager/examples/README.md

 Notifications can be sent to the subscription through normal means. https://web-push-codelab.glitch.me/ is a good resource for debugging.
 Simply update the `applicationServerKey` in the example to the one provided by the push companion.

-## Listen Send
+## Listen send

-A node command line application that can both connect to autopush to listen for notifications and send notifications to a given subscription.
+[listen_send](./listen_send/) is a node command line application that can both connect to autopush to listen for notifications and send notifications to a given subscription.

 Use the `--help` flag to see the available options and to inspect options on subcommands.